SusheelThapa/command/command/l/ls.md

    ls -la ~ or ls -l -a ~
    ```

-2. If you want to know what the items are contained in the /etc folder of the filesystem:
+2. If you want to know the items contained in `/etc` folder of the filesystem:

    ```shell
    ls /etc or ls [path_to_etc]